-Name Direction Description AXI_W_DBITERR Output Double Bit Error: Indicates that the ECC decoder detected a double-bit error and data in the FIFO core is corrupted.
-AXI_W_OVERFLOW Output Overflow: This signal indicates that a write request during the prior clock cycle was rejected, because the FIFO is full.
-Overflowing the FIFO is not destructive to the FIFO.
-Note : This signal may have a constant value of 0 because the core does not allow additional writes when the FIFO is full.
-AXI_W_WR_DATA_COUNT[ D :0] Output Write Data Count: This bus indicates the number of words written into the FIFO.
+Name Direction Description axi_w_wr_data_count[d :0] Output Write Data Count: This bus indicates the number of words written into the FIFO.
 The count is guaranteed to never underreport the number of words in the FIFO, to ensure you never overflow the FIFO.
-The exception to this behavior is when a write operation occurs at the rising edge of write clock, that write operation will only be reflected on WR_DATA_COUNT at the next rising clock edge. $D = \log_2(FIFO depth)+1$ AXI_W_UNDERFLOW Output Underflow: Indicates that read request during the previous clock cycle was rejected because the FIFO is empty.
+The exception to this behavior is when a write operation occurs at the rising edge of write clock, that write operation will only be reflected on wr_data_count at the next rising clock edge. $D = \log_2(\text{FIFO depth}) + 1$ axi_w_underflow Output Underflow: Indicates that read request during the previous clock cycle was rejected because the FIFO is empty.
 Underflowing the FIFO is not destructive to the FIFO.
-Note : This signal may have a constant value of 0 because the core does not allow additional reads when the FIFO is empty.
-AXI_W_RD_DATA_COUNT[ D :0] Output Read Data Count: This bus indicates the number of words available for reading in the FIFO.
+Note: This signal may have a constant value of 0 because the core does not allow additional reads when the FIFO is empty. axi_w_rd_data_count[d:0] Output Read Data Count: This bus indicates the number of words available for reading in the FIFO.
 The count is guaranteed to never over-report the number of words available for reading, to ensure that you do not underflow the FIFO.
-The exception to this behavior is when the read operation occurs at the rising edge of read clock, that read operation is only reflected on RD_DATA_COUNT at the next rising clock edge. $D = \log_2(FIFO depth)+1$ AXI_W_DATA_COUNT[ D :0] Output Data Count: This bus indicates the number of words stored in the FIFO. $D = \log_2(FIFO \text{ depth})+1$ AXI_W_PROG_FULL Output Programmable Full: This signal is asserted when the number of words in the FIFO is greater than or equal to the programmable threshold.
-It is deasserted when the number of words in the FIFO is less than the programmable threshold.
-AXI_W_PROG_EMPTY Output Programmable Empty: This signal is asserted when the number of words in the FIFO is less than or equal to the programmable threshold.
+The exception to this behavior is when the read operation occurs at the rising edge of read clock, that read operation is only reflected on rd_data_count at the next rising clock edge.
+D = log 2 (FIFO depth)+1 axi_w_data_count[d :0] Output Data Count: This bus indicates the number of words stored in the FIFO. $D = log_2(FIFO depth) + 1$ axi_w_prog_full Output Programmable Full: This signal is asserted when the number of words in the FIFO is greater than or equal to the programmable threshold.
+It is deasserted when the number of words in the FIFO is less than the programmable threshold. axi_w_prog_empty Output Programmable Empty: This signal is asserted when the number of words in the FIFO is less than or equal to the programmable threshold.
 It is deasserted when the number of words in the FIFO exceeds the programmable threshold.